|Longfellow Memorial Bust|

 This inverted checkmark resembles an angular L, or more significantly, an inverted 7.
 The latter resemblance is discreetly reminiscent of Elgar's remark, “The drop of a seventh in the Theme (bars 3 and 4) should be observed.”
 An inverted 7 gives the appearance of a 7 that has fallen down.
 There are seven days in a week, so that particular numeral is associated with endings.
 The Italian term Fine also denotes an end.
 The premiere of the Enigma Variations heralded the end of Elgar’s relative obscurity as a provincial composer, ushering in an era characterized by substantial commissions and gigantic works.

-The similarity of these two lines to a checkmark added by Elgar at the end of the revised Finale suggests one should check this particular area of the score.
+The similarity of these two lines to a checkmark added by Elgar at the end of the extended Finale suggests one should check this particular area of the score.
 It is the culmination of a powerful orchestral peroration.
 The prominence of the ending over the beginning is bolstered by a fragment from stanza XIV of Longfellow’s Elegiac Verse cited at the top of the same page, “Great is the art of beginning, but greater the art is of ending.”
 It is remarkable the Roman numerals for that stanza are identical to those for the Finale.
 The Longfellow citation, checkmark arrangement of words, and the term Fine collectively imply that the key to unraveling Elgar’s enigma is to focus on endings rather than beginnings.